MCuprinski/DanielsDistinction/README.md

 <hr>

 # Critical Thinking
 Within the data and analytics classes offered at Daniels, there is a database project, that we work on for about a year.
 For my project, I decided to create a database for a makeup brand.
-This project started in Access, as a small diagram with very few data points:
+This project started in Access, as a small diagram with around 500 data points.
+The following is the database diagram create in Microsoft Access:

 From here, we transferred it to SQL Server, where we added significantly more data, and created new tables and relations, ending with this chart.